postcoder-api/integrator-js/README.md

 ## Documentation

-- See [index.html](index.html) for a usage example.
+- See [index.html](https://github.com/postcoder-api/integrator-js/blob/main/build/index.html) for a usage example.
-- Find more documentation for the API at https://postcoder.com/docs
+- Find more documentation at [https://postcoder.com/docs/integrations](https://postcoder.com/docs/integrations)
 - Feel free to [get in touch with us](https://postcoder.com/help-and-support) with any questions.